watanaberyunosuke/MPMS_BranchManagement/README.md

 ## Feature 3: Generate Status Report

 Feature 3 is the status report feature.
 This feature is to show how much percentage the reason for seeing the GP weighted during a period.
-The administrator can visit this function by choose the generate status report option.
-After that he have to input the time he wants to generate the report and it will show the statistics.
+The administrator can visit this function by choose to generate status report option.
+After that he have to input the time he wants to generate the report, and it will show the statistics.

 Get Reason Time feature:
 In the getReasonTime function, the system firstly import the appointment data from database, then the system read the